Q: Can I bring my dog into the museum?

 Q: Do you allow group visits and youth field trips?

 A: Group visits and youth field trips are available with advanced reservations.
-Please see the Group Tours and Field Trips and Youth Groups pages.
+Please see the Group Visits and Field Trips and Youth Groups pages.

 Q: Are there hiking trails in the area?